kumarlabgit/ESL-PSC/README.md

 * `--use_uncanceled_alignments`: Use the alignments_dir alignments for all matrices without doing gap canceling (not recommended).
 * `--use_existing_alignments`: Use existing files in canceled_alignments_dir.
 * `--delete_preprocess`: Clear preprocess folders after each matrix run.
-* `--make_null_models`: Make null response-flipped ESL-CT models.
+* `--make_null_models`: Make null response-flipped ESL-PSC models.
 Must have an even number of pairs.
 All balanced flippings of the response values will be generated for each combo and all will be run and aggregated to maximally decouple true convergences (see Methods in Allard et al. 2024).
-* `--make_pair_randomized_null_models`: Make null pair randomized ESL-CT models.
+* `--make_pair_randomized_null_models`: Make null pair randomized ESL-PSC models.
 A copy of input deletion-canceled alignment will, for each variable site, be randomized such that the residues of each contrast pair will be either flipped or not and the ESL integration will be repeated for each one.
 The results are then aggregated for all (see Methods in Allard et al. 2024).
 * `--num_randomized_alignments`: Number of pair-randomized alignments to make.
 Default is 10.

 ## Included Data ##